*A full bond refund generally occurs at the end of the tenancy.

 Tip: tenant/s and the property owner/manager should discuss and agree on how the bond will be paid out before lodging a refund request.

 Important: Help is available for customers who are unable to use RTA Web Services or post.
-Please call us on 1300 366 311 if you require urgent help to submit a bond refund form.
+Please contact us if you require urgent help to submit a bond refund form.
 Your options will be discussed on a case by case basis.

 Note: Refunds are only paid into Australian bank accounts.